iotaledger/access-server/README.md

     <img src="https://github.com/iotaledger/access/workflows/C/C++%20CI/badge.svg" alt="C/C++ CI">
 </p>

-**IOTA Access** is a lightweight and highly flexible access-control framework tailored for resource-constrained settings, such as embedded devices and the infrastructure in which they are used.
+**IOTA Access** is a lightweight access-control framework tailored for resource-constrained settings, such as embedded devices and the infrastructure in which they are used.

 The framework is also expanded with relevant concepts, such as obligations and the delegation of access-control policies, to particularly address the needs of reliable and secure human-machine interactions in commercial settings of the IoT and mobility space.